 For a number of years, MinterEllison has been at the forefront of thought leadership in this area and is unique amongst our commercial law peers in viewing the risks associated with climate change as a corporate and securities law (rather than ‘environmental’) issue.
 MinterEllison has extensively advised clients institutions from the Bank of England and European Union to the UNEP Financial Initiative across the financial services sector on integrating climate risk management into corporate governance and strategy.
 It is expertise that we would be pleased to share as you consider the practical implications of this shift in APRA policy for your organisation’s corporate governance and risk management.

-The full transcript of Mr Summerhayes' speech is available here.
-You will also find below links to a selection of the Alerts that MinterEllison has published on corporate governance issues associated with climate risk in recent years.
+Below links to a selection of the alerts that MinterEllison has published on corporate governance issues associated with climate risk in recent years.